Material Selection for CCS applications

 Testing under simulated CCS gas compositions (including O₂, SO₂, NO₂, H₂S) revealed:

-• DSS may be applicable under:
+• Duplex Stainless Steels (DSS) may be applicable under:

-• Low impurity concentration (ISO 27913 level)
+• Low impurity concentration as indicated in ISO 27913

 Mixture gas test result_5%NaCl